ancyregis/Notes/Notes.md

 there are 9 man pages available.

 Fork creates a new process then the new process is referred to us child process, the calling is called the parent process, both child and parent process have separate memory.

+1/3/24
+orphan-->chils is running , the parent is terminating zombie-->parent is running, child is terminating.
+In zombie process that we have to kill the parent,killing the parent by finding the id (kill -9 ID) To avoid zombie process we use wait system call silver bullet -9
+To kill zombie
+1)kill -9 "process IDF"
+2)ctrl+c
+T